gtamilse/ansible-lab/Network_Automation_with_Ansible.md

 ```
 ---

-## R2.
-Simplifying playbook with roles
+## Exericse 2 - Simplifying playbook with roles

 - In this section, we will use Ansible roles that is equivilent to the playbook, basic_var.yml, which you created earlier.
 - Open and review contents of the playbook: `cat basic_var.yml`